DBTeen: Mental wellbeing skills groups for young people and families

-The next round of groups will begin in September, 2020 and will be located in Joondalup, Merriwa, Midland, Gosnells and Rockingham.
-We are currently accepting referrals for these groups and will be completing assessments for these groups in July & August.
+The next round of groups will begin in early 2021.
+We are currently accepting referrals for these groups and will be completing assessments December and January.
 We encourage teens and families to access individual DBT therapy in the interim, a list of which can be found here.

 Are you struggling with distressing feelings and thoughts?